Language Detector API

 Options

-Section titled “Options”interface DetectOptions { input: string; expectedInputLanguages?: readonly string[]; minConfidence?: number; monitor?: (m: CreateMonitor) => void; cache?: "session" | "local" | { get, set }; cacheKey?: string; signal?: AbortSignal;}Returns
+Section titled “Options”interface DetectOptions { input: string; expectedInputLanguages?: readonly string[]; minConfidence?: number; monitor?: (m: CreateMonitor) => void; cache?: "session" | "local" | { get, set }; cacheKey?: string; cacheTtl?: number; // built-in shortcut TTL in ms; default 1 hour cacheRefresh?: boolean; // skip the cache read, write the fresh result signal?: AbortSignal;}Returns

 Section titled “Returns”interface DetectResult { output: { language: string; confidence: number; all: DetectionResult[] } | null; cached: boolean;}How it works